 How To Love A Mentally Ill Spouse

-Statistics say that said one in four people will struggle with mental illness at some point in their lives.
-That means that there are many couples who are being affected by mental illness in one way or another.
+Statistics say that one in four people will struggle with mental illness at some point in their lives.
+That means that many couples are being affected by mental illness in one way or another.

 It can be difficult to know how you can support someone who has mental health issues.
 To help give you some direction, here are three ways to love your mentally ill spouse, and three things you should never do.*